foolshopedemocrazy/AnswerChain/README.md

-# 🔒 Why the Security Questions File is Secure
+# 🔒 Why the Security Questions File (kit) is Secure

 ---